-- □ Logic Model - □ Written plan for securing and maintaining financial resources - Purchasing and Inventory Control Policy/Policies (might also be known as Procurement Policy) - □ Quarterly financial reports submitted to the administrative authority, if in the program's control - □ Annual Report - □ Most recently completed financial audit as required by Standard 6.C - Documentation of the administrative authority's review of the audit - When applicable, Management Letter, confirmation of review of management letter and audit findings are sent to National CASA/GAL - Operational Policies, Manual or Handbook consistent with Standard 6.D.2 - □ Internal Financial Controls Policy (This may be included in Operational Policies) - □ Financial management system (e.g. QuickBooks or Dynamics) - Resource Development Policies if/as established by the administrative authority (This may be included in Resource Development Plan, Operational Policies or equivalent) - Proof of liability protection or Certificate(s) of Insurance for all insurance policies (e.g. General Liability, Workers' Compensation; see also Standard 5) - Email Communication Policy (This may be included in Communications Plan, Social Media Policy or Confidentiality Policy) - □ When the practice of transporting children is not prohibited in the state, and the program allows staff or volunteers to provide transportation for children, the program has written policies for transportation that include the following required documents (see also Standard 8):
+Logic Model Financial Resources Plan (might also be known as Resource Development Plan, Fundraising Plan, or Sustainability Plan) 501(c)(3) designation letter from IRS Purchasing and Inventory Control Policy/Policies (might also be known as Procurement Policy) Quarterly financial reports submitted to the governing board Annual Report IRS Form 990 IRS Form 941s or proof of payment Most recently completed financial audit, review or compilation as required by Standard 6.C Documentation of the governing board's review of the audit, financial review or compilation (This may be in Board or Committee minutes) When applicable, Management Letter, confirmation of review of management letter and audit findings are sent to National CASA/GAL Operational Policies, Manual or Handbook consistent with Standard 6.D.2 Internal Financial Controls Policy (This may be included in Operational Policies) Financial management system (e.g. QuickBooks or Dynamics) Resource Development policies (This may be included in Resource Development Plan, Operational Policies or equivalent) Documentation that the program is recognized by the state government as approved to conduct charitable solicitations

-- $\sqrt{}$ Proof of appropriate liability protection/insurance for the program and staff - $\sqrt{}$ Written permission of the supervisor or program director - $\sqrt{}$ Written permission of the child's legal guardian or custodial agency - $\sqrt{}$ When allowing use of a personal vehicle for transportation of children: - Documentation of annual motor vehicles division record - Annual copy of a valid unexpired current driver's license, and proof of adequate personal automobile insurance that meets the required state minimum if one exists or the program's insurance carrier minimum if absent a state minimum - Documentation or date of administrative authority review of and/or updates to required plans and policies included in this standard, if documentation exists - Documentation or date of administrative authority review of quarterly financial reports - Documentation or date of administrative authority review of annual report - Documentation or date of administrative authority review of financial audit, and any corresponding management letter of findings
+Controls or procedures for processing and acknowledging contributions in accordance with applicable laws (This may be included in Internal Controls or Internal Financial Controls) Plan for disposition of property in the event the program is dissolved (May be included with Articles of Incorporation filed with the state) Certificate(s) of Insurance for all insurance policies (e.g. General Liability, Workers' Compensation; see also Standard 5) Email Communication Policy (This may be included in Communications Plan, Social Media Policy or Confidentiality Policy) ☐ When the practice of transporting children is not prohibited in the the program allows staff or volunteers to provide transportation fo the program has written policies for transportation that include the required documents (see also Standard 8): √ Proof of appropriate liability protection/insurance for the program and staff Written permission of the supervisor or executive director Written permission of the child's legal guardian or custodial agency When allowing use of a personal vehicle for transportation of children: Documentation of annual motor vehicles division record Annual copy of a valid unexpired current driver's license, and proof of adequate personal automobile insurance that meets the required state minimum if one exists or the program's insurance carrier minimum if absent a state minimum eard minutes reflecting review and/or updates to required plans and policies cluded in this standard Board minutes reflecting review of quarterly financial reports Во pard minutes reflecting review of annual report

-- □ Human Resources Policies, Manual or Handbook - $\sqrt{}$ Human resources practices - $\sqrt{}$ Working conditions - $\sqrt{}$ Wage policies and benefits, as applicable - $\sqrt{}$ Insurance protection - $\sqrt{}$ Required and supplemental training, and development opportunities

-- ✓ Social Media Policy

-- Policy requiring all staff and contract workers to disclose any paid employment, contract work, volunteer service, or membership on a board of directors that might present a conflict of interest
+Board minutes reflecting review of IRS Form 990 Board minutes reflecting review of the financial audit, review or compilation and any corresponding management letter of findings ST 'A1 NDARD 7 Нι ıman Resources Policies, Manual or Handbook Human resources practices Working conditions $\sqrt{}$ Wage policies and benefits, as applicable $\sqrt{}$ Insurance protection $\sqrt{}$ Required and supplemental training, and development opportunities $\sqrt{}$ Social Media Policy 1 Policy requiring all staff and contract workers to disclose any paid employment, contract work, volunteer service, or membership on a board of directors that might present a conflict of interest Whistleblower policy Signed, dated acknowledgment of receiving Human Resources Policies from each staff person Eq ual Employment Opportunity (EEO) Policy Anti-Discrimination Policy Anti-Harassment Policy T nese e may be included in Human Resources Policies; see also Standard 5 above.
+Human Resources Policies or Operational Policies (see above) include procedures for staff grievances and appeals unless prohibited by law

-- $\sqrt{}$ Whistleblower policy

-- □ Signed, dated acknowledgment of receiving Human Resources Policies from each staff person

-- □ Equal Employment Opportunity (EEO) Policy

-- □ Anti-Discrimination Policy

-- □ Anti-Harassment Policy

-These may be included in Human Resources Policies; see also Standard 5 above.